sandeeppaulraj/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 4.34783676e-12		| Stop 											|

-For the fourth image ...
+For the fourth image, the model predicts road work and this is indeed the case.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|